 Key management personnel ("KMP") are defined by IAS 24 Related Party Disclosures as those persons having authority and responsibility for planning, directing and controlling the activities of the Credit Union, including the Board of Directors, ALCO Committee, executives and senior management.

-2020 2019 Salaries and short-term benefits 1,852 2,116
+7.255 Committee, excessives and some management.
+2021 2020 Salaries and short-term benefits 1,859 1,852

 CEO Compensation